sheilsarda/UPenn_Mechatronics/Lab5/Project_Report.md

 ### Software approach

+Used I2C distributed computing approach
+- **Master ESP32** was responsible for:
+	- Web Server Hosting
+	- Motor Control for drivetrain
+	- Requesting Sensor data from Secondary ESP32 and doing wall-following + displaying it on webserver via Ranging view
+	- Controlling grippers for grabbing cans
+- **Secondary ESP32** was responsible for:
+	- Using Analog reads to read in data from Front and Left ultrasonic sensors
+	- Using I2C to read in data from the Sharp IR sensor
+	- Communicating range information to the primary ESP32 via I2C
+- **Web Interface** for control:
+	- Started with joystick control and customized it for holonomic drivetrain
+	- Integrated ranging code on the joystick view
+	- Added Gripper open / close buttons
+	- Added discrete movement buttons for N / S / E / W movements which propel the robot in precise distances, previously impossible with just the joystick

 ### Lessons for Improvement

+Do not underestimate the value of adding more buttons for automating movement patterns that are commonly used in races

+- Follow Left / Right wall
+- Rotate around the control tower in the center of the map to sweep away cans located there
+- Use control law to wall-follow a specific distance away from the wall using text box on web interface

-## Retrospective (non-graded)
+## Retrospective

-- What you feel was most important that you learned
+### Most important thing learned

+- Importance of good design choices
+- How to make a strong yet nimble robot
+- How to design a good UI for controlling robots

-- What was the best parts of the class
+### What was the best parts of the class

+How willing to help all the TAs were in troubleshooting my robot and helping debug potential issues over Zoom once I had dropped off the robot for the final competition

-- What you had the most trouble with
+### What you had the most trouble with

+Using the final competition guidelines to design a purpose-built robot which would be great at doing the main objectives well.
+E.g. how Rafael's nimble robot was able to quickly pick up cans and beacons

-- What you wish was improved
+### What you wish was improved

+Helping students visualize what the final match was going to look like, either by staging a TA robot fight or simulating it virtually

-- Anything else about class.
+### Anything else about class

+One of the best courses I have taken in my 4 years at Penn.
+Huge thank you to all the TAs and Prof. Mark Yim for making the experience so engaging and entertaining

 ## Appendix

-- BOM (Bill of Materials), which list the items and quantities used to construct your robot and controller.
+### BOM (Bill of Materials)

+which list the items and quantities used to construct your robot and controller

-- Schematics of all electronic circuits
+### Schematics of all electronic circuits

-- Nice photo or rendering of full robot
+### Nice photo or rendering of full robot

-- CAD drawings (or mechanical drawings) highlighting anything special
+### CAD drawings (or mechanical drawings) highlighting anything special

-- All data sheets for all components that are not parts supplied by the ministore (either links or copies of data sheets)
+### All data sheets for all components that are not parts supplied by the ministore (either links or copies of data sheets)

+### Videos of functionality

+Final Project Day 3 (Finals): https://youtu.be/rbyzACLpvsc?t=13435

-- Upload all code to canvas (separately)
+### Upload all code to canvas (separately)
-- Include links to videos of functionality
-- Optional if you have fun competition video links please add.